A1253AI/BPE_Tokenizer/README.md

 # BPE_Tokenizer

-The main idea in tokenizer which uses BPE algorithm is to convert text tokens into an integer representation.
+The main idea of a tokenizer using the BPE algorithm is to segment text into subword units based on frequently occurring character pairs, and then convert those subwords into a unique integer representation.

 ['I','love','NLP'] --> [21,67,55]